-Management is reliant on the continued support of lenders, suppliers, and other providers to the Company, as the Company is forecasting requiring additional cash to continue to fund operations and settle its obligations.
-The Company is behind in its regular payments to vendors, various contractual payments to vendors and rent payments.
+Liquidity remains constrained and management continues to be reliant on the support of lenders, suppliers, and other providers to the Company, as the Company is forecasting requiring additional cash to continue to fund operations and settle its obligations.
+The Company has begun repaying prior balances to vendor however is still behind in its regular payments.
 The Company will need the continued support of its existing vendors and lenders, and to create cash inflows either through new sales, further inventory returns, collection of accounts receivable, equity issuances, additional debt financings, and/or sales of business lines, in order to be able to meet both its existing and future obligations.
 There is no guarantee that the Company will be successful in this regard.
 If the liquidity situation continues, it may have continued operational impacts, such as impaired reputation, low employee morale and productivity plus employee turnover, negative implications with suppliers, vendors, landlords, lenders and shareholders, and exposure to downgrading credit and legal claims.
 These facts create material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.